SteCiu01/DAX/DAX-Codes/Slicer-Filtering-Other-Slicers/README.md

-# Slicers Filtering Other Slicers based on available data
+# Make Slicers Filter Each Other Based on Available Data

 ### Basic Situation: in the data model you have a fact table, and several dim tables